rankutah/blog/sites/rank-utah/content/posts/on-page-search-engine-optimization-in-utah.md

 The three biggest culprits of slow page loading times are unoptimized images images, too many scripts (javascript or tracking tools), and no caching or slow hosting.

+Many modern editors let you lazy-load your images.
+This means they don't load until they come into view.
+This can greatly improve how fast your pages load.

-Scripts can be edited to delay loading using defer or a simple timeout function.
-Here is an example of one using a 4 second delay or user interaction to fire
+The same is true for scripts.
+Scripts can be edited to delay loading using defer.
+I've found that the most reliable method though is using a simple timeout function.
+Here is an example of one using a 4 second delay or user interaction to fire the script.

 ```
 // Load both scripts after 4 seconds OR on user interaction